3 min read

-If for no apparent reason you get irritated, get bored easily, you’re keen on making excuses instead of starting new plans or feel envious at other people’s projects…you guessed it, you’re in the comfort zone and need to get out.
+If for no apparent reason you get irritated, get bored easily, you’re keen on making excuses instead of starting new plans, or feel envious of other people’s projects…you guessed it, you’re in the comfort zone and need to get out.
 Now.

 To do this, you just need a single step, it’s not easy but at least it’s just one: tear down the fear wall.
 One of the reasons most people don’t start new things is fear, fear to fail, to be judged, there’s even fear to succeed.
 Meaning, it is usual to fear anything that threatens the status quo.
 It’s no secret that changes can be scary, but it’s also the only way in which we can discover new things and escape our comfort zone.
 To tear the wall down.